adebrouvier/expense-tracker-bot/README.md

 ```

 ## Run
-In order to run the bot, you should create a configuration file under `tracker/config.py`, based on `tracker/config.py.example`.
+In order to run the bot, you should create a `.env` file, based on `.env.example`.

 To run the bot execute: